moead-framework/documentation/docs/html/_sources/documentation.rst.txt

     In [7]: f1 = rmnk.f(1, solution)

-In practice, it is not necessary to evaluate solutions in our algorithm because when a new solution is generated with our functions, the solution is evaluated and all fitness values are accessible in solution.F
+In practice, it is not necessary to evaluate solutions in our algorithm because when a new solution is generated with our functions, the solution is evaluated (if the parameter is not set to False) and all fitness values are accessible in solution.F

 .. code-block:: python